alessiorubicini/alessiorubicini.github.io/journey.md

 ### web series for the University of Camerino
 <div class="post-meta">
-	Communication & Digital Marketing • University • June 2022
+	Communication & Digital Marketing • June 2022
 </div>
 <center>
 	<iframe class="journey-img" width="560" height="315" src="https://www.youtube.com/embed/myKA8V3yd8s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </center>
-As a project of the Communication and Digital Marketing exam, some of my colleagues and I created a web series for our university's communication campaign.
+As a project of the Communication and Digital Marketing university exam, some of my colleagues and I created a web series for our university's communication campaign.
 The realization, which I supervised as screenwriter and director, included a process of brainstorming, research, context and target analysis, planning and creativity with all the appropriate tools such as benchmarks, briefs and rationales.
 The final product is available on UNICAM's Youtube channel and season two is currently in the works.

 ### iOS app for board game e-commerce
 <div class="post-meta">
-	Final exam project • High school • May 2021
+	High school final exam • May 2021
 </div>
 <center>
 	<img class="journey-img" src="/assets/img/projects/gamezen.png" >